andygrove/how-query-engines-work/README.md

 The [user guide](https://ballistacompute.org/docs/) is hosted at [https://ballistacompute.org](https://ballistacompute.org/), along with the [blog](https://ballistacompute.org/) where news and release notes are posted.

+Developer documentation can be found in the [docs](docs/README.md) directory.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to this project.